Hello, new international graduate and professional students of 2017! Welcome to Duke!

 Campus tours will leave from IHOP (International House Orientation Peers) info desk every 15 minutes.
 Each tour will be led by an IHOP, current grad student.

 5:30 pm Dinner in downtown Durham with IHOPs.
-Meet at IHOP info desk in Bryan Center.
-Sign up at the IHouse table at the Resource Fair.
+Meet at IHOP table in Penn Pavilion.
+Sign up at the IHOP table at the Resource Fair.
 Bring $15-20 for dinner.

 Wednesday, August 16th

-9:00 am Welcome at the Reynolds Theater in Bryan Center
+9:00 am Orientation in the Reynolds Theater in Bryan Center

 10:00 Designing Your Graduate School Experience for a Successful Career by Prof. Jeff Glass